The Irritable Vegan

 Many of the typical ways that "healthy" sugar-free ketchup is sweetened are high FODMAP.
 Things such as dates, date syrup, applesauce, molasses and agave nectar should be avoided or limited in the elimination phase of the diet.

 Omitting the sugar from this ketchup makes for a very tart, tangy sauce.
-I personally think that the sweetness is needed to cut through the sharp acidity of the tomatoes and vinegar.
+I think the sweetness is needed to cut through the sharp acidity of the tomatoes and vinegar.

 However, some people do find sugar a trigger for their gut issues so I understand that regardless of FODMAPs, limiting refined sugar intake can be a high priority.